Goods that Last

 A 16th century doctrine 「蒔絵師伝 . 塗師伝」"Legend of maki-e & lacquer artisans" has extensive documentation on high-value ceramics tea canisters shattered during war being repaired by nuji and maki-e masters.

-Nushi Masters, with in-depth knowledge in bonding and coloring properties of natural lacquer, performs flawless execution, with techniques capable of highlighting or disguising joints and patch pieces; or bring out texture and grains of any base material.
+Nushi Masters, with in-depth knowledge in bonding and coloring properties of natural lacquer, performs flawless execution, with techniques capable of highlighting or disguising joints and patch pieces; or replicate texture and grains of the base material.
 With various types of lacquers, they can re-create and match the natural gradation of the original glaze.
 They are the Masters of repairing, painting and creating various finishing effects with urushi lacquer.

 Maki-e Masters are experts in painting and decorating objects with lacquer and precious or metallic material (including gold, tin, silver and mother-of-pearl inlay).
 Maki-e Masters are credited in setting the foundation for kintsugi ceramics repair as they developed different aesthetics in repairing ceramics and lacquerware. .
 Aside from extensive knowledge about characteristics of various lacquer and precious metal, their pride is also in their minute, exquisite brushwork.